openshift/installer/tests/jenkins-jobs/README.md

 ## Tectonic Installer Nightly Trigger

-This file creates a Jenkins job called `tectonic-installer-nightly-trigger` to run the tests against the `Tectonic Installer` in the `master` branch.
+This file creates a Jenkins job called `tectonic-installer-nightly-trigger` under `triggers` folder to run the tests against the `Tectonic Installer` in the `master` branch.
 This job will run everyday around 3AM UTC time.

+Parameters:

+* No input parameters are required.

+## Tectonic Installer Public PR Trigger

+This file creates a Jenkins job called `tectonic-installer-pr-trigger` under `triggers` folder to run the tests against the `Tectonic Installer` using the PR branch.

 Parameters: